 Here are interesting facts — 32% of patients with one or more no-shows don’t return to the same practice within 18 months and 68% of Americans, or ninety-six million, had to wait longer than a week to get mental health treatment.
 That’s a lot of lost revenue and time that could have been spent helping people.

-Lots of larger healthcare providers have moved towards application-based systems that allow patients to schedule appointments and get reminders, but these all rely on those patients to install the application and enable notifications.
+Many larger healthcare providers have moved towards application-based systems that allow patients to schedule appointments and get reminders.
+Still, these all rely on those patients to install the application and enable notifications.

-By implementing SMS, healthcare providers can reduce the number of missed appointments, ensuring patients are seen and that appointment slots are filled.
+By implementing SMS, healthcare providers can reduce missed appointments, ensure patients are seen, and fill appointment slots.

 It’s not just patients that can benefit from the healthcare industry implementing text messaging — it’s also the healthcare providers themselves.

 Whether it’s getting shifts covered or sending out reminders about changes to shifts, texting provides a channel that supervisors know is more likely to be answered; we read 98% of texts within 3 minutes.
-This response rate ensures there are no gaps in coverage and that patients are able to get the care they need.
+This response rate ensures no gaps in coverage and that those patients can get the care they need.

 Weather alerts, emergency notifications, or other time-sensitive notifications are better served with text messaging.
 Calls are ignored, emails may get caught in SPAM filters, and app notifications are swiped away, but we read our text messages.
-For time-sensitive messages, there’s no better channels.
+For time-sensitive messages, there are no better channels.

-This is just a few of the ways the healthcare industry can benefit from texting.
-Give us a call and talk to one of our experts and learn how text messaging can benefit the healthcare industry and you in particular.
+These are just a few ways the healthcare industry can benefit from texting.
+Talk to one of our experts and learn how text messaging can help the healthcare industry and you in particular.